 As a result of all this, American colonial politics was far more democratic than elsewhere.
-Everyone (except slaves) felt that they had a right to have their voice heard, and politics was characterised by vigorous debate on public matters.
+Everyone (except slaves) felt that they had a right to have their voice heard, and politics was characterized by vigorous debate on public matters.
 All this bred a self-confident, assertive political leadership which was impatient of the outside supervision embodied by the representatives of the king in far-away Britain.
 Much colonial politics revolved around a tussle for power between the governor and his men, on the one hand, and the colonial assemblies, on the other.

 As we have seen, several of the American colonies (Plymouth, Massachusetts, Connecticut and Rhode Island) were originally settled by Puritans seeking to practice their form of Christianity undisturbed by hostile authorities.

 Similarly, Maryland was founded as a haven for Catholics; and later Pennsylvania was established as a Quaker colony.
 In colonies which did not owe their foundation to religion, especially in the south, Anglicanism, the official religion in England, became the established church.
 In the later 17th century attempts were made by the British authorities to impose Anglicanism on all the colonies, but these only met with partial success.